betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 #### Contributed by [Mark Dewing](https://github.com/markdewing)

+#### Publication date: December 21, 2018

 ### Introduction

-After more than ten years of growth and development, our project -- [QMCPACK] (https://github.com/QMCPACK/qmcpack) -- needed to improve its development processes.
+After more than ten years of growth and development, our project -- [QMCPACK](https://github.com/QMCPACK/qmcpack) -- needed to improve its development processes.
 Changing and understanding the code had become increasingly difficult amid added features, platforms supported, and the normal student turnover.

-Our team determined that one step towards enhancing development velocity was to add unit testing.
+Our team determined that one step toward enhancing development velocity was to add unit testing.
 Unit testing is valuable for ensuring correctness of a program, performing regression tests, and decomposing the program into small, testable units.
 The next step is to choose a method for implementing unit tests.